niyomiw/Louse_genome/index.md

 This section assumes that you already have a reference genome available for your species.
 If you don't, there are some additional steps that you need to take to first assemble your raw reads to contigs (not a part of this tutorial).

 There are mutiple programs that you can use to align your raw reads to a reference genome.
 The most commonly used programs are BWA, Bowtie2 and NovoAlign.
-If you are interested in learning about their performance please refer to these article [Link] (https://pubmed.ncbi.nlm.nih.gov/28286147/)
+If you are interested in learning about their performance please refer to these article [https://pubmed.ncbi.nlm.nih.gov/28286147/]
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for